News

 map

 This project has worked to improve maternal and child health in Africa since 2015 with World Vision Japan (WVJ).
-The second term project is currently under way in Kilifi County, Republic of Kenya.
-In the third term project, which was launched in 2023, we are working to promote support activities through a new partnership with Japanese Organization for International Cooperation in Family Planning (JOICFP), a Japan-based international NGO, in addition to WVJ.
+We completed the second term project in December 2023.
+We are currently implementing the third term project with WVJ in Nakuru County of Kenya, and with Japanese Organization for International Cooperation in Family Planning (JOICFP) in Upper Manya Krobo district in Eastern Region of Ghana.

 Features of the business